MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/introduction.md

 We have specialized support teams focused on providing service and support to our customers.
 If you have questions, dial toll free 888-GPS-SUPP (888-477-7877).
 Enter your 10-digit authorization code.

-### Send us your suggestions

-We welcome comments regarding the usefulness of the Dynamics GP.
-If you have specific suggestions or encounter problems, let us know on the [Connect for Microsoft Dynamics](https://connect.microsoft.com/dynamicssuggestions) site.
-By offering any suggestions to Microsoft, you give Microsoft full permission to use them freely.